 Dental and medical activity is exposed to a variety of types of professional risk.
 The most significant of these is biological risk.
 Proper management of contaminated waste is of crucial importance to reduce the risk of infection for medical staff, operators and patients.

-All medical establishments, both public and private, must follow special disposal methods for “clinical waste”, while respecting the hygiene, health and safety regulations in force.
+All medical establishments, both public and private, are obliged to adopt a particular method of disposal for special waste, while respecting the hygiene, health and safety regulations in force.
 As well as doctors’ clinics and surgeries, these health requirements apply for dental practices.

 The most direct risk associated with hazardous special waste is catching infectious diseases such as TB and AIDS.

-The medical director of the dental establishment is responsible for hazardous special waste until it is handed over to a specialized company.
+The medical director of the dental establishment is responsible for the management of special waste until it is handed over to a specialized company.

 The high temperatures completely inactivate and destroy all of the harmful inert material and potentially pathogenic micro-organisms, such as spores and viral and bacterial agents.

 Finally, it is important to remember that the proper management of special waste (and the biological risk connected with it) is possible only with proper knowledge of the subject, the procedures and the tasks required.
 Compliance with operating protocols makes it possible to operate in an organised, efficient manner, guaranteeing patients and operators a safe environment and a controlled, professional healthcare service.